 Generative Research allowed us to gain a better understanding of how people perceive the environment and environmentally sustainable behaviors.

 We held a participatory workshop for 12 users and asked them to:

 - create multiple personas, with one that helps the environment and one that doesn’t care

 - explore how the actions of their personas may help or hurt the environment

 - create a ‘magic device’ that the personas could use to improve the environment around them

 We also held a diary study where participants were asked to take two daily photos of what the environment meant to them.

 User Testing & Feedback enabled our team to evaluate which of our ideas worked and made sense to potential users.

-Based on our user research, we synthesized our qualitative data, results, and impressions to determine four design principals for ORION.
+Based on the results of our research, we deviced four design principals for ORION.

 - Focus on small scale, daily life activities.
 Tackling climate change or water pollution is an impossible task.
 But picking up trash, volunteering, or using less electricity are achievable measures for most people.